intale/ar_trx_retry_issue/README.md

 # ar_trx_retry_issue
-A project to demonstrate an issue when retrying transaction that failed due serialization error
+A project to demonstrate an issue that appears when retrying transaction that failed due serialization error

 ### Project setup